Series Index - Setting Up in the Real World

 You would think after working successfully in 2D MicroStation at real-world coordinates, and given a humungous Design Cube, modelling in real world locations in the UK, would be trivial.

-In ABD’s UORs the numbers get very big for coordinates where in Oxford, shown below, let alone in the Shetlands.
+In ABD’s UORs the numbers get very big for coordinates in somewhere like Oxford, shown below, let alone in the Shetlands.

 This is very basic but worth a review.